 On August 25, 2020, the Company granted a fully-vested warrant to purchase up to 21,854 shares of its common stock to Flagship Consulting, Inc. in connection with consulting services provided to the Company.
-The warrant is exercisable at a strike price of \$5.90 per share and has a contractual term of seven years.
-The warrant will be classified within stockholders' deficit at its fair value as a standalone instrument.
-The Company expects to record a stock-based compensation expense of approximately \$88,000 utilizing the Black-Scholes-Merton option-pricing model within selling, general and administrative expenses.
-The aggregate charge will be recognized for the three months ended September 30, 2020 in connection with this issuance.
+The warrant is exercisable at a strike price of \$5.90 per share and has a contractual term of seven

 On August 25, 2020, the Company granted a warrant to purchase up to 150,000 shares of its common stock to Flagship Consulting, Inc. in connection with consulting services to be provided to the Company.
 The warrant is exercisable at a strike price of \$5.90 per share and has a contractual term of seven years.
 The warrant vests in full and becomes exercisable on the first anniversary of the grant date.
 The warrant will be classified within stockholders' deficit at its fair value as a standalone instrument.
-The Company expects to record an aggregate stock-based compensation expense of approximately \$601,000 utilizing the Black-Scholes-Merton option-pricing model within selling, general and administrative expenses over the twelve-month vesting period.
-Approximately \$59,000 and \$152,000 of the aggregate charges will be recognized for the three months ended September 30, and December 31, 2020, respectively in connection with this issuance.
+The aggregate grant date fair value of the warrant was determined to be \$601,245 utilizing the Black-Scholes-Merton option-pricing model at the time of issuance and will be included in selling, general and administrative expenses as services are rendered during its twelvemonth vesting period. \$59,301 is included in selling, general and administrative expense for the nine months ended September 30, 2020.

-The exercise price of both such warrants was the fair value of our common stock on the date of grant and the aggregate stock-based compensation expense for both such warrants is approximately \$689,000.
-If they fail to vest, the charges are reversed against that period's total stock-based compensation expense.
+The exercise price of both such warrants was the fair value of our common stock on the date of grant and the aggregate stock-based compensation expense for both such warrants was determined to be \$688,842 utilizing the Black-Scholes-Merton option-pricing model at the time of issuance.
+To the extent the warrants fail to vest, the charges will be reversed against that period's total stock-based compensation expense.